Interactive Task Planning with Language Models: Abstract

 \section{Abstract}

-An interactive robot framework accomplishes long-horizon task planning and can easily generalize to new goals or distinct tasks, even during execution.
-However, most traditional methods require predefined module design, which makes it hard to generalize to different goals.
+An interactive robot framework accomplishes long-horizon task planning and can easily generalize to new goals and distinct tasks, even during execution.
+However, most traditional methods require predefined module design, making it hard to generalize to different goals.
 Recent large language model based approaches can allow for more open-ended planning but often require heavy prompt engineering or domain specific pretrained models.
-To tackle this, we propose a simple framework that achieves interactive task planning with language models.
-Our system incorporates both high-level planning and low-level function execution via language.
-We verify the robustness of our system in generating novel high-level instructions for unseen objectives and its ease of adaptation to different tasks by merely substituting the task guidelines, without the need for additional complex prompt engineering.
+To tackle this, we propose a simple framework that achieves interactive task planning with language models by incorporating both high-level planning and low-level skill execution through function calling, leveraging pretrained vision models to ground the scene in language.
+We verify the robustness of our system on the real world task of making milk tea drinks.
+Our system is able to generate novel high-level instructions for unseen objectives and successfully accomplishes user tasks.
 Furthermore, when the user sends a new request, our system is able to replan accordingly with precision based on the new request, task guidelines and previously executed steps.
+Our approach is easy to adapt to different tasks by simply substituting the task guidelines, without the need for additional complex prompt engineering.
 Please check more details on our \href{https://wuphilipp.github.io/itp_site}{\textbf{Project Page}} and \href{https://youtu.be/TrKLuyv26_g}{\textbf{Demo Video}}.